Book excerpt: “The University for Self-realisation”

 And then the storm broke.

 Panic surged through the doctor’s veins.
 How, he thought, had it come to this?
-Trapped in a furious storm, in the middle of nowhere, in a fragile wooden vessel – and worse still, in the hands of a man he had dismissed as a fool.
+Trapped in a furious storm, in the middle of nowhere, in a fragile wooden vessel – and worse still, in the hands of an old man he had dismissed as a fool.
 The boat buckled and creaked beneath him.
 He couldn’t swim.
-The illusion of control, shattered.
+The illusion of control, utterly shattered.

 And then the small boat capsized, and our haughty doctor found himself helplessly flailing in the icy water.
-Terror surged as the finality of death rose in his chest.
-But just as panic reached its peak, he felt a strong hand seize him and pull him from the depths.
+Fear surged through him, gripping his heart and throat like an icy vice as the finality of death loomed near.
+But just as panic reached its peak, he felt a strong hand seize him and pull him from the cold water and the dark depths of his inner despair.

 He realised the storm had vanished as swiftly as it came – not a cloud left in the sky.
 And there, to his astonishment, the old ferryman was carrying him to shore… walking upon the water.

-Once ashore, the old man gently helped Edward to his feet and asked only: “Why could all your intelligence not help you save yourself?”
+Once ashore, the old man gently helped Edward to his feet and asked only: “Why could all your knowledge not help you save yourself?”

 Then he said nothing more.
 He returned to his small wooden hut, sat beneath an ancient oak tree, and slipped effortlessly into meditation.
 He was dry.
 Still.
 Radiant with peace.
 As if nothing had happened.